sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "But then... my friend started to hallucinate.
 It started with him confiding in me that he had been beginning to see others' words written out before him.
 He believed he could see the HP of others as easily as looking at them.
 He believed the knowledge he had received was driving him mad.
 This drove him to try to understand why this was happening to him..."

 "The conclusion that Jevil finally arrived at, about... two weeks after the encounter with the strange someone, was that they were *correct*.
-He began to believe that the Card Kingdom *was* a game of some kind, and that everything that occurred had been predetermined by some higher being."
+He began to believe that the Card Kingdom *was* a game of some kind, and that everything that occurred had been predetermined by some higher being.
+That everything he had done up to that point had been planned, part of a script made just for him."

 "He began to believe that by being given this information, he was given the means to 'break free' of this predetermined world he now believed was the truth."